Ex-Basketball

 Is on the corner facing west, and there,

-Most days, youÕll find Flick Webb, who helps Berth out.
+Most days, youÕll find Flick Webb, who helps Berth

 Flick stands tall among the idiot pumps---